WICG/handwriting-recognition/explainer.md

 This offload some work for Web developers.
 Developers don't have to write logics to pick a specific model (e.g. parse language tags, decide fallbacks, etc.) from a list of supported models.

-At early design stages, we are unsure if requiring web applications to explicitly pick a model is a good idea (or ergonomic for web developers).
+At early design stages, we are unsure if requiring web applications to explicitly pick a model is ergonomic.
 We'd need developer feedbacks to better decide this.

-The current design (of using model constraints) has room for a future addition `modelIdentifier` field.
-This would work similarly to Web Speech Synthesis API, where the web application explicitly chooses a voice.
+The current API design allows `canonicalLanguageTag` to act as a model identifier.
+It works similarly to Web Speech Synthesis API, where the web application explicitly chooses a voice.

-* `queryHandwritingRecognizerSupport` would have a `supportedModels` query.
-It returns a JavaScript object describing the characteristics of the available models.
-    ````JavaScript
-    {
-      identifier: 'zh-Hani',
-      languages: ['zh'],
-      offlineService: true,
-      ... /* Attributes may vary based on platform */
-    }
-    ````
-* `modelIdentifier` is mutually exclusive with other model constraints.
-If it's used with any other constraint, `createHandwritingRecognizer` will throw an Error.
+Websites can pass the returned `canonicalLanguageTag` to `createHandwritingRecognizer`, and the recognizer will pick an exact model based on it.

 ### Interoperability